Skip to Main Content

 The bottom line

-An income statement is useful for internal trend tracking and external proof of revenue.
+A business income statement is useful for internal trend tracking and external proof of revenue.
 If you apply for a business loan, you’ll be grateful for reports showing your history of growth.
-The more detailed your income statement, the more you can learn about where you’re overspending and where your best revenue streams are.
+The more detailed your small business income statement, the more you can learn about where you’re overspending and where your best revenue streams are.

 Frequently asked questions about income statements